syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 ### ExportRowHeight

-By default datagrid will be export to excel with excel sheet default row height.
-But you can also export the datagrid to excel with same SfDataGrid RowHeight value in excel sheet row height also by setting `ExportRowHeight` as `true`.
+By default data grid will be export to excel with excel sheet default row height.
+But you can also export the data grid to excel with same SfDataGrid RowHeight value in excel sheet row height also by setting `ExportRowHeight` as `true`.
 ExportRowHeight property default value is false.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();